aleetsaiya/Blog/source/_posts/create-React-app-with-Typescript.md

 ---
-title: create React app with Typescript
+title: Use webpack to create react app with Typescript
 date: 2022-04-13 00:24:26
 tags:
 ---